 The following section is all about organic mobile search.
 The domain’s top mobile keywords, distribution of positions, and mobile competitors can be analyzed quickly here.

-- Top organic keywords - These are the top keywords that the website gets mobile search traffic from.
-They’re ranked by their percentage of desktop traffic, since SEMrush currently does not gather mobile traffic percentage data.
+- Top organic keywords - These are the top keywords that the website gets mobile search traffic from ranked by their percentage of traffic.
+The traffic represents the mobile keywords the site ranks for and the percentages are based on the desktop volumes of the keywords.
 Click “View full report” to see the domain’s complete list of mobile organic keywords.

 - Position distribution (top 3, 4-10, 11-20) - These bars represent the amount of mobile rankings the website has in the top 3, 4-10, and 11-20th positions.
 A high amount of positions between 11-20 indicates room for optimization, and a high amount of positions in the top 3 indicates the domain is doing a good job optimizing its mobile website.